mrithulav/IBM-Project-35071-1660281329/README.md

-# A Gesture-Based Tool For Sterile Browsing Of Radiology
+# A Gesture-Based Tool For Sterile Browsing Of Radiology Images

 ## $\color[RGB]{168,109,156} TEAM:$